I’ve been lifting weights now for almost 20 years; and I’ve been studying nutrition and exercise science for just about the same amount of time.

 If you are beyond that stage in the game, there is plenty of information in my earlier work to guide you going forward, and there will much more to come.

-I hope you keep reading, however, because I’m sure that there is someone in your life that you love and care about that could definitely benefit from you passing on this information.
+I hope you keep reading, however, because I’m sure that there is someone in your life whom you love and care about that could definitely benefit from you passing on this information.

 I think that is the very first mistake people make when they determine to change their lifestyle.